muhammad-zain-f15/Ecommerce-Sales-Performance-Dashboard/README.md

 # Ecommerce Sales Data Analysis & Visualization
-In this project, I did Data Analysis and Data Visualization on the Ecommerce Sales Data to extract insights and provide recommendations which for strategic decsion making.
+In this project, I performed Data Analysis & Visualization on the Ecommerce Sales Data to extract insights and provide recommendations for strategic decsion making.

 # EDA